janwilmans/guidelines/guidelines_details.md

 -   use `constexpr` + `noexcept` on getters?
 -   start by making every function constexpr and only take it away only when needed?
 -   do not use exceptions for code-flow decisions
+-   Reference qualify functions that return references or reference types. experimental: https://godbolt.org/z/s6j8GPGfz

 ## Examples

-What does code that applies there guidelines look like?
+What does code that applies these guidelines look like?

 ```cpp
 #include <string>